 As development continues in New Jersey, the demand for water will increase as well.
 While New Jersey is not particularly prone to extreme instances of drought, increased demand has the potential to exacerbate moderate or severe droughts.
 New development in the southern portion of the State could increase the vulnerability to drought events, in terms of water supply.
 This is because the major source of water in southern New Jersey is the unconfined Kirkwood-Cohansey aquifer with a limited number of reservoirs for the collection and storage of back-up supply.
-As indicated in Table 4-8 (Population Growth Projections by County) in Section 4 (State Profile), several southern New Jersey counties are estimated to grow in excess of 4% through 2020, including Gloucester and Ocean Counties where greater than 7% growth is estimated.
-These growing populations will increase demand for water and may make the area increasingly vulnerable to the direct and indirect water supply impacts associated with drought.
+As indicated in Table 4-7 (Population Growth Projections by County) in Section 4 (State Profile), New Jersey is anticipated to grow by 4.
+87% through 2024.
+Growth in population will increase demand for water and may make the area increasingly vulnerable to the direct and indirect water supply impacts associated with drought.